How do I create an outcome for a course?

 Highest Score: Select this option to always select the highest score for all assessment items.

-View created Outcome.
+View the created outcome.